hargup/intern_diary_2016/notes_from_mailing_list.md

     *  Incompressible exchange between Charles and Kornel [33] [34]

-    * Mark Vickers representing Comcast strongly supported the EME proposal claiming that EME will go a long way towards moving most of the functionality of web to plugins.
+    * Mark Vickers, representing Comcast, strongly supported the EME proposal claiming that EME will go a long way towards moving most of the functionality of web to plugins.
 He compared EME to SSL and said like SSL, EME will be a vital step enabling commerce and communications through web browser.